brilliantFire/brilliantFire.github.io/_posts/2018-09-03-clustering-experiments-feature-engineering-with-clValid.md

 ### Clustering Methods & Validation Metrics
 #### Clustering Algorithms Available in `clValid`
-The `clValid` method allows for the evaluation of up to seven different clustering algorithms at one time:
+The `clValid` method allows for the evaluation of up to eight different clustering algorithms at one time:
 1. *Agglomerative Hierarchical Clustering* - One of - if not *the* - most commonly used clustering algorithms.
 In hierarchical clustering, all of the observations (or genes, in our case) start out in their own clusters and then are merged according to some measure of similarity (or dissimilarity).

 2. *K-means* - Another common clustering method, K-means works iteratively to divide the data into a pre-specified number of \\(k\\) clusters by minimizing the within-cluster sum of squares.
 K-means only works with Euclidean distances (as opposed to Pearson correlation distances, for example).